trhbhuy/trhbhuy.github.io/content/publication/2024b-est/index.md

 summary: This paper presents an IGDT-based approach for optimizing the operation of an integrated energy hub with renewable energy, hybrid storage systems, and biomass-to-hydrogen technology.

 tags:
+- Energy management
 - Energy hub
 - Green hydrogen
-- Information Gap Decision Theory
-- Renewable energy sources
+# - Uncertainty
+- Multi-Objective Optimization

 featured: false